 Kakadu National Park is huge!
 It covers almost 20,000km2 being just a fraction smaller than the country of Wales and has been listed as a world heritage listed site for both its outstanding natural and cultural values.

+Below we share tips on travelling in a campervan hire at Kakadu NP.
 You can find further details about Kakadu National Park from the air, in particular, here in this blog.

 Here we will cover further details about Kakadu National Park and why you should visit.
 We’ll cover off some of the amazing places you can stop and camp at overnight whilst you are exploring the fantastic lush Top End, and is part of our Top End series of blogs.
 You can read about Katherine and Nitmiluk National Park here, Mt Bundy Station here or Litchfield National Park here; each of these blogs provide useful and helpful tips on travel routes and ideas on where you can stay and the types of things you can do while you are there.